min2ha/ukwa-site/content/target/39522/index.en.md

   "start_date": "2016-04-22T10:00:00Z"
 }

-# Boys that went to War, The - Sussex Road School and the First World War

 Project enabling year 7 pupils from Chesswood Middle School to research the lives and family backgrounds of the 89 people who appear on the two war memorials at Sussex Road School.